 Alternatively, if your funeral home’s growth has slowed or stagnated, refinancing can provide you access to the capital needed to get back on track to growth.

-In recent years, the rising popularity of cremations––coupled with the waning popularity of traditional burials––has decreased revenue for many funeral homes.
-To address this state of affairs, a funeral home owner might consider refinancing an existing loan into a larger one in order to fund the creation of owned and operated cremation facilities.
+The rising popularity of cremations has adversely affected revenue for many funeral homes.
+To address this state of affairs, a funeral home owner might consider refinancing an existing loan into a larger one in order to invest back into their business.

 Additionally, depending on other factors such as credit, equity, and interest rates, this type of refinancing could also result in more favorable repayment terms.